-This policy applies to all employees who are active members of the Local Government Pension Scheme (LGPS) but excluding support staff and teachers employed by locally managed schools where the governing body will determine the policy and unattached teachers who are not active members of the Teachers' Pension scheme.
+This policy applies to all employees who are active members of the Local Government Pension Scheme (LGPS) but excluding support staff and teachers employed by locally managed schools where the governing body will determine the policy and unattached teachers who are not active members of the Teachers' Pension Scheme (TPS).

-Unattached teachers who are active members of the Teachers' Pension scheme (TPS) should refer to the section of the scheme which applies to them.
+Unattached teachers who are active members of the TPS should refer to the section of the policy which applies to them.

-This Policy should be read in conjunction with the Authority's Discretionary Compensation Regulations.
+This policy should also be read in conjunction with our Employer Discretionary Policy.

-It should also be read in conjunction with the Authority's Redeployment Policy which offers support to employees who are 'at risk' of losing their employment.
+It should also be read in conjunction with our Redeployment Policy which offers support to employees who are 'at risk' of losing their employment.

-Staff who are not members of the LGPS or TPS and who wish to be considered for reduced hours working should refer to the Authority's Flexible Working Policy.
+If you are not a member of the LGPS or TPS and wish to make a request reduced working hours please refer to our Flexible Working Policy.